 To find the account status dashboard for a cloud service provider:

-- From infrastructure.newrelic.com, select Integrations and select a cloud service provider (for example, Amazon Web Services).
+- From one.newrelic.com > Infrastructure, and select a cloud service provider (for example, AWS).

 - Select Account status dashboard for the cloud account.